Advanced Thoroughbred Handicapping System-$29.95-15 Day Money Back Guarantee

 Once I tested my simple system, and was satisfied it was picking some winners, I was ready to transfer my step-by-step calculations and formulas into a computer program.
 I had learned the Basic language earlier in the year, so I had some experience programming.
 Since I had the detailed flow chart of my step-by-step system, I was ready build the software using those algorithms.
 After a few days more, I had a Basic program that would run in any one of my personal computers (I had one of the first Apple computers every made--and still have it).
 At that time, they all had a built-in Basic programming language, so I could get it done.
 I also had one of the first battery operated portable computers, the TRS-80 Model 100, that I could easily take to the track, and I did!
 In 1995 I published the book "Thoroughbred Handicapping the Computer Way" that covers designing a handicapping system in a step-by-step format usingthe Basic language.
 It also included my original calculator system and a spreadsheet handicapping system.
 And I still have a few copies available for $19.95 with free shipping--see below.

-Fast forward to 2013 and you’ll see I have several handicapping systems developed over the years.
+Fast forward to 2014 and you’ll see I have several handicapping systems developed over the years.
 The new systems are still simple, using what I think is the best data, but not too many factors, just enough to give a good picture of what might happen in a future race---today’s race actually.
 And if used correctly, and the odds are with you, you can pick winners that payoff.
 My systems are all based on speed and recent data.
 And it makes sense that accurate predictions are likely if you analyze recent, specific, racing results, for each horse.
+We don't store data because we don't need more than the last 3 or 4 races.
 For example, it’s a good bet that a horse who won the last 2 or 3 races out of 4, has a very good chance at winning again.
 And, if that same horse lost the last 3 races within the month, but won 3 races in a row 3 months ago, it’s less likely that the horse will win, place or show in this race.
 Now, other factors are analyzed, and even though the horse doesn’t have wins in the last 3 races, he might be in the money if other factors add to the rating.
 When all the factors are added together, and we compare those results to other horses in the race, the best horses will shine through.

 My Competitors Can’t Compete